 - National Institutes of Health (NIH): All proposals requesting funds greater than $500,000 of direct costs are required to submit a DSP (data sharing plan).
 Several NIH Institutes have specific policies, and many programs have additional requirements.
 The Scientific Data Management Program provides information on scientific data generation, management, sharing, and access.
 The Genomics and Health Program provides information and policies on genetic and genomic research.
 NIH Sharing Policies directory.
 NIH Data Sharing Policy.
 NIH Genomic Data Sharing.
-The NIH Grants Policy Statement (NIHGPS) “is intended to make available to NIH recipients, in a single document, the policy requirements that serve as the terms and conditions of NIH grant awards”.
+The NIH Grants Policy Statement (NIHGPS) “is intended to make available to NIH recipients, in a single document, the policy requirements that serve as the terms and conditions of NIH grant awards” (October 2018).

 - Substance Abuse and Mental Health Services Administration (SAMHSA): Proposals do not require a DMP, but they do require data collection and performance measurement information be included in the Project Narrative.
 Refer to Chapter 6 of the Developing a Competitive SAMHSA Grant Application document.

 - Department of Defense (DOD): Proposals require a Data Management Plan.
 Requirements may be different across agencies.
 The submission of DoD-funded journal articles to the Defense Technical Information Center is now required.
 A Data Management Plan (DMP) describing the scientific data expected to be created or gathered in the course of a research project must be submitted to DTIC at the start of each research effort.